Young face renting 'all their lives'

 The Liberal Democrats are proposing a "rent-to-buy" scheme to help renters purchase the homes they live in, as well as far more shared ownership and social housing.

-"Our Help to Buy scheme and the recent cut in stamp duty are helping more young first time buyers get on the property ladder," a Department of Housing, Communities and Local Government spokesperson said.

-"Figures show that we are seeing the highest number of first time buyers for more than a decade.
+A Department of Housing, Communities and Local Government spokesperson said: "Our Help to Buy scheme and the recent cut in stamp duty are helping more young first time buyers get on the property ladder.
+Figures show that we are seeing the highest number of first time buyers for more than a decade.

-"But we're also helping to ensure that everyone has a safe and decent home by giving councils stronger powers to crack down on bad landlords and consulting on stronger protections for tenants themselves."
+"But we're also ... giving councils stronger powers to crack down on bad landlords and consulting on stronger protections for tenants themselves."